DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-5/ambisonics-theory/_index.md

 ---

-### Introduction to Ambisonics
+### Ambisonics: Rethinking Surround Sound

-- Ambisonics was introduced as a solution to the issues with quadraphonic sound systems.
+* Developed in the early 1970s as a **response to the limits of quadraphonic sound**.
-- Michael Gerzon criticized quadraphonics for failing to deliver reliable spatial sound localization.
+* Michael Gerzon argued quad systems **failed to give reliable spatial localization** for listeners.
-- Ambisonics, also called a "kernel system," was supported by the National Research and Development Corporation (NRDC) and Professor Peter Fellgett.
+* Supported by the UK’s **National Research and Development Corporation (NRDC)** and Prof. Peter Fellgett.
-- The system aimed to provide a continuous, accurate sound field around the listener using psycho-acoustic principles rather than matrix-based transformations.
+* Goal: **accurate 3D sound fields** around a listener using **psychoacoustic principles** rather than matrix tricks.

 {{% note %}}
-Ambisonics was developed to overcome the limitations of quadraphonic systems, which were unable to provide consistent sound localization.
-The psycho-acoustic approach of Ambisonics aimed to recreate sound fields that align with the human ear’s natural mechanisms for detecting spatial sound, making it more immersive.
+Ambisonics set out to reproduce a true sound field, matching how our ears and brain localize audio cues.
+Unlike quadraphonic sound, which relied on four fixed speakers and phantom images, Ambisonics encodes the entire sound sphere so it can be decoded to any playback array.
-{{%/ note %}}
+{{% /note %}}

 ---

-### Ambisonic Soundfield Microphone
+### Capturing the Sound Field: The Soundfield Microphone

-- The **Soundfield microphone** was co-invented by Michael Gerzon and Peter Craven, designed to capture true 3D sound fields.
-- Originally conceptualized as a spherical array of microphones, it evolved into a tetrahedral array that could capture an accurate sound field.
-- This microphone became a key component of the Ambisonic system and allowed the recording and reproduction of natural sound fields in any direction.
+* **Inventors:** Michael Gerzon & Peter Craven.
+* Early idea: a **spherical mic array**; final design: **four capsules in a tetrahedral pattern**.
+* Records the **complete 3D acoustic environment**, not just a stereo panorama.
+* Became the **core hardware** of the Ambisonic system.

 {{% note %}}
-The **Soundfield microphone** captures a sound field in a spherical manner, making it a central element of the Ambisonic system.
-It uses four microphones in a tetrahedral arrangement to record the entire 3D sound space, later allowing the sound field to be manipulated and played back accurately.
+The Soundfield mic uses four closely spaced capsules arranged tetrahedrally to capture both **pressure** and **directional velocity** of sound.
+This raw capture (A-format) is later transformed into B-format, allowing rotation or decoding for any loudspeaker configuration or headphones.
-{{%/ note %}}
+{{% /note %}}

 ---

-### Ambisonic Recording & Playback
+### From Recording to Playback

-- The first Ambisonic recording using the Soundfield microphone occurred in 1975, featuring the Schola Cantorum of Oxford.
+* **First Ambisonic recording (1975):** Schola Cantorum of Oxford.
-- Ambisonic playback setups required a multi-speaker array, typically in a square layout for horizontal surround sound.
-- The flexibility of the Ambisonic system allowed it to adapt to different loudspeaker layouts without significant loss of audio quality or spatial precision.
+* Playback typically used a **square or circular loudspeaker array** for horizontal surround.
+* **Flexible decoding** means the same recording works on many setups— from headphones to large multichannel systems—while preserving spatial accuracy.

 {{% note %}}
-Ambisonic recordings can be played back on various speaker layouts, preserving the integrity of the sound field.
-This flexibility made Ambisonics more practical than traditional quadraphonic systems, as it could adjust to the listener’s environment without losing spatial accuracy.
+Ambisonic recordings are independent of playback layout.
+Whether four speakers, a dome of many, or binaural headphones, the decoding math adapts to the arrangement without losing spatial detail—a key advantage over quadraphonic or fixed 5.1 systems.
-{{%/ note %}}
+{{% /note %}}

 ---